rwb/c200/README.md

 * a. use your hand calculations to test the null hypothesis that jurisdiction is independent of pretrial supervision outcome; your test should be conducted at the 0.1, 0.05, and 0.01  significance levels (15pts).
 * b. use R to look up your critical value (alpha = 0.05) and contruct a test statistic worksheet so you can test the null hypothesis that jurisdiction is independent of pretrial supervision outcomes; confirm your results using the chisq.test(t,correct=F) function (15pts).

+#### Questions from Students About Assignment #3

+1. Question received on Thursday 4/24/25: I think there's an error in problem 1 of Assignment 3.
+It says that there are 127 patients in the cohort and that 33 relapsed and 87 did not relapse.
+I assume 127 is supposed to be 120, however I just want to make sure that the relapse/did not relapse frequencies are correct before I start working on the problem.
+My response: Thank you, it was an error.
+I've corrected it above.